JamanLam/HolonistDataConvertion/README.md

 converting and cleaning the data collected from Holonist into easier understanding and reading table

 STEP 1.
 Use Numbers to convert and export the Holonist data to .csv in order to get the program works.
-Otherwise it won't regonize the format
+Otherwise it won't recognize the format

 ## Features